-Cardiology Chair Neal Weintraub, MD, is on the cusp of moving into clinical studies for a new medical therapy for aortic aneurysm.
-The research also identified a promising biomarker that may help identify patients at risk for aneurysm, which would mean patients could be treated sooner than ever before.
+Cardiology Chair Dr. Neal Weintraub is on the cusp of moving into clinical studies for a new medical therapy for aortic aneurysm.
+The research also identified a promising biomarker that may help identify patients at risk for aneurysm, which would mean patients could be treated at earlier stages.
 This could save many lives because aneurysms have an up to 90% mortality within 48 hours if left untreated or treated improperly.